 The arbitration shall be conducted by a single arbitrator, governed by JAMS pursuant to its Comprehensive Arbitration Rules & Procedures (collectively, “JAMS Rules”), as modified by these Terms, and administered by JAMS.
 The JAMS Rules and fee information are available at www.jamsadr.org or by calling JAMS at 1-800-352-5267.

-The decision of the arbitrator will be in writing and binding and conclusive on Partner School and Summit Learning, and judgment to enforce the decision may be entered by any court of competent jurisdiction.
-Partner School and Summit Learning agree that dispositive motions, including without limitation motions to dismiss and motions for summary judgment, will be allowed in the arbitration.
-The arbitrator must follow these Terms and can award the same damages and relief as a court, including injunctive or other equitable relief and attorney's fees.
-Partner School and Summit Learning understand that absent this mandatory arbitration provision, Partner School and Summit Learning would have the right to sue in court and have a jury trial.
+The decision of the arbitrator will be in writing and binding and conclusive on Partner School and Gradient Learning, and judgment to enforce the decision may be entered by any court of competent jurisdiction.
+Partner School and Gradient Learning agree that dispositive motions, including without limitation motions to dismiss and motions for summary judgment, will be allowed in the arbitration.
+The arbitrator must follow these Terms and can award the same damages and relief as a court, including injunctive or other equitable relief and attorney’s fees.

 If any clause within this subsection 10.4 is found to be illegal or unenforceable, that specific clause will be severed from this Section, and the remainder of its provisions will be given full force and effect.